U53RW4R3/SCPA/Notebook/07 - Tactics & Techniques & Procedures (TTPs) Phases/A - Information Gathering/0x01 - Passive Fingerprinting/0xC - Intelligence Gathering/01 - Gathering URLs/Scanners/Encyclopedia Scraper.md

 # Encyclopedia Scraper

+> [!NOTE]
-Note: This only works for wikipedia.
+> This only works for wikipedia.
 Improvements and suggestions are highly encouraged.

 ```bash
 #!/bin/bash